2018 Competition Results

 WestGrid Webinar: RPPs for Humanities & Social Science Researchers

-On Thursday, September 21, WestGrid is hosting a webinar presentation that will explore how Compute Canada's RPP Competition can support research projects in the Humanities and Social Sciences.
-RPPs are often used by groups who:
+On Sept 21, 2017 WestGrid hosted a webinar that explained how Compute Canada's RPP Competition can support research projects in the Humanities and Social Sciences.

 Compute Canada will only consider requests outside of the 2018 Competition time frame under very special circumstances.
 Two such examples include: